You can claim a self-isolation payment if you have to self-isolate and cannot work from home

 You will have to supply supporting information including:

 confirmation from your child's nursery or school that your child has to stay at home.

 We will check the NHS Test and Trace system to confirm that you have been asked to self-isolate.
 You can apply up to two weeks after your period of self-isolation ends.

-If you do not receive one of the state benefits above, but meet all other criteria, and are on a low income below £20,000 per year, usually work more than 16 hours a week, and your household will be in financial hardship as a result of having to self-isolate, you can apply for a discretionary payment of £500.
+If you do not receive one of the state benefits above, but meet all other criteria, and are on a low income below £20,000 per year and usually work more than 16 hours a week (unless your circumstances are exceptional), and your household will be in financial hardship as a result of having to self-isolate, you can apply for a discretionary payment of £500.
 Please see the policy below for the eligibility criteria.

 If you need any help in making your claim please call 01590 646121 or email firstname.lastname@example.org